 Anal gland removal treats all anal gland problems, which are among the top reasons why dogs visit the animal hospital.
-Our veterinarians at Pleasant Valley Veterinary Clinic in McMurray, PA, will determine whether or not to remove your dog’s anal glands and will conduct the surgery without harming your dog.
+Our veterinarians at Pleasant Valley Veterinary Clinic in McMurray, PA, will determine whether or not it is indicated to remove your dog's anal glands.

 Anal Gland Problems